 Do you have family and friends nearby willing to help?
 The twins aren’t here yet, but discuss with friends and family if they can help when the big day arrives.

 For instance, you might ask your mom to stay a few days or weeks, or friends to drop by on weekends with extra food and helping hands.

 If you don’t have family and friends nearby to help, consider hiring help as well.
-Look into night nurses to help during those exhausting nights, the teenager next door to help play with the kids while you’re with the twins, or even a cleaning service to take the load off your plate.
+Look into night nurses to help during those exhausting nights or the teenager next door to help play with the kids while you’re with the twins.
+You can also use a cleaning or grocery delivery service to take the load off your plate.

 17. Wash the baby clothes

 Your twins’ skin may be sensitive to clothes, either store-bought or hand-me-downs.
-Wash the baby clothes with a baby-friendly and skin-sensitive laundry detergent before putting them in the closet or dressers.
+Wash the baby clothes with a skin-sensitive laundry detergent before putting them in the closet or dressers.